gvwilson/sensibleadventures/cloudherd/new.md

 "I'm sure it was wonderful," Noxy grumbled.

 Sensy pouted.
-"Don't be such a goat."
+"Don't be such a goof."

-"I'm not being a goat!
+"I'm not being a goof!
 I just think he was showing off.
 What did Rash think about him putting his arms around you like that?"
 The last time Noxy had looked at the juggling, Thokmay had been standing right behind Sensy, reaching around to hold her arms just below the elbows.